Jammin Java's Customers Performance

 You need to upgrade your Flash Player

-Customers of Jammin Java Corp. saw their costs of revenue decrease by -0.99 % in Q2 compare to a year ago, sequentially costs of revenue grew by 16.52 %, for the same period Jammin Java Corp. revnue deteriorated by -40.8 % year on year, sequentially revnue fell by -37.76 %.
+Jammin Java's Customers have recorded an advance in their cost of revenue by 0.34 % in the 3 quarter 2016 year on year, sequentially costs of revenue grew by 3.66 %, for the same period Jammin Java Corp.

 • List of JAMN Customers